Joondalup: Health

 Joondalup contains a major public hospital, Joondalup Health Campus, which serves as the main health facility for most of Perth's northern suburbs, as far north as Two Rocks.
 It is often cited as one of the busiest, if not the busiest hospital in Australia due to it being the only major public hospital in the northern suburbs of Perth.
 Joondalup Private Hospital is also incorporated into the public Health Campus, and both facilities are owned and operated by Ramsay Health Care.

 Utilities

 The Joondalup region's primary potable water supply comes from the nearby Gnangara Mound.
 The water is treated at the Wanneroo Groundwater Treatment Plant and, as in most of Western Australia, is managed by the Water Corporation.

 Road transport

 The suburb of Joondalup has three interchanges to the State Route 2, Mitchell Freeway on Hodges Drive, Shenton Avenue and Burns Beach Road.
 The other major route through the suburb is State Route 85, Joondalup Drive which leads to the Tonkin Highway and when completed, the Brand Highway and Great Northern Highway.

+Cycling

+In 2026, Joondalup gained national notoriety for being one of (if not the first) suburb in Australia to seize and crush overpowered ebikes (more accurately described as unregistered electric motorbikes).

+Operation Moorhead was launched by WA Police in Joondalup on January 5 2026.
+ABC News reported on January 14 that 36 e-rideables had been seized.
+Police were targeting across WA, however the operation was focused on Joondalup.

+Joondalup Acting Inspector Scott Gillis stated on 2GB (a Sydney radio station) that 54 illegal e-bikes were crushed in a two-week period in their focused district area.